cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/prod.md

 ## Configure cluster networking

 For production environments, networking is an extremely important aspect of how CloudBees CD/RO operates.
-The following steps demonstrate an example of GKE networking for CloudBees CD/RO
+The following steps demonstrate an example of GKE cluster networking for CloudBees CD/RO:

-- Create VPC network and subnet for GKE cluster
+1. To create a VPC network and subnet for your GKE cluster, run:
     ```bash
     gcloud compute networks create $GCP_VPC_NETWORK \
       --project="$GCP_PROJECT" \